-The local code should reflect the requirements to: Officer(s) responsible Source documents/processes/other means that may be used to demonstrate compliance Self assessment score on how far the Council's current processes and documentation meet the criteria (1-5) Actions to strengthen performance 33) cont/ Open Member briefings for technical and complex reports Pre agenda meetings with both Lead and Opposition Groups 34) Ensure that professional advice on matters that have legal or financial implications is available and recorded well in advance of decision making and used appropriately Legal and Democratic Services Manager Committee template requires financial implications to be laid down in reports Draft reports discussed at pre-meetings Corporate Management Team oversee reports for major issues Advice provided on levels of reserves and balances Legal, HR and Finance implications flagged in Committee Reports 5 35) Ensure that risk management is embedded into the culture of the Council, with Members and managers at all levels recognising that risk management is part of their jobs Director of Finance and Corporate Services Risk Management Strategy and Policy Statement Corporate Risk Management Group) Included in Financial Procedure Rules Risk Analysis in Corporate Plan and Services Plans Staff/Members attend risk awareness training Corporate Risk Registers Emergency Planning system in place Business Continuity Plans Audit review in 2012/13 confirmed good risk management framework in place with focus good across the Council 5 36) Ensure that arrangements are in place for whistle blowing to which staff and all those contracting with the Council have access Director of Finance and Corporate Services Regularly reviewed whistleblowing reporting code available on website Anti-fraud and Corruption Policy Monitoring Officer and S151 Officers in post 4 Change to legislation expected in October 2013; need to review policy.
+The local code should reflect the requirements to: Officer(s) responsible Source documents/processes/other means that may be used to demonstrate compliance Self-assessment score on how far the Council's current processes and documentation meet the criteria (1-5) Actions to strengthen performance 33) cont/ Logaland Open Member briefings for technical and complex reports Pre agenda meetings with both Lead and Opposition Groups 34) Ensure that professional advice on matters that have legal or financial implications is available and recorded well in advance of decision making and used appropriately Legal and Democratic Services Manager Committee template requires financial implications to be laid down in reports Draft reports discussed at pre-meetings Corporate Management Team oversee reports for major issues Advice provided on levels of reserves and balances Legal, HR and Finance implications flagged in Committee Reports 5 35) Ensure that risk management is embedded into the culture of the Council, with Members and managers at all levels recognising that risk management is part of their jobs Director of Finance and Corporate Services Risk Management Strategy and Policy Statement Included in Financial Procedure Rules Risk Analysis in Corporate Plan and Services Plans Staff/Members attend risk awareness training Emergency Planning system in place Business Continuity Plans Audit review in 2012/13 confirmed good risk management framework in place with focus good across the Council 5 36) Ensure that arrangements are in place for whistle blowing to which staff and all those contracting with the Council have access Director of Finance and Corporate Services Regularly reviewed whistleblowing reporting code available on website (updated in October 2013).
+Anti-fraud and Corruption Policy Monitoring Officer and S151 Officers in post 5

-The local code should reflect the requirements to: Officer(s) responsible Source documents/processes/other means that may be used to demonstrate compliance Self assessment score on how far the Council's current processes and documentation meet the criteria (1-5) Actions to strengthen performance 37) Actively recognise the limits of lawful activity placed on them by, for example, the ultra vires doctrine, but also strive to utilise their powers to the full benefit of their communities Legal and Democratic Services Manager Constitution Monitoring Officer/ S151 Officer Member Protocol Planning Code of Good Practice Member Induction process Standards Code of Conduct 4 Review of Member's Induction process - to include Member's powers and role as community leaders 38) Recognise the limits of lawful action and observe both the specific requirements of legislation and the general responsibilities placed on authorities by public law Legal and Democratic Services Manager Circulation of reports prior to going to Committee Monitoring Officer and S151 Officers in post Decisions and Recommendations from Committee 4 Review of Member's Induction process - to include Member's powers and role as community leaders 39) Observe all specific legislative requirements placed upon them, as well as the requirements of general law, and in particular to integrate the key principles of good administrative law - rationality, legality and natural justice - into their procedures and decision-making processes Legal and Democratic Services Manager Monitoring Officer's provision Job Description/Specification Statutory provision Article 12 of the Constitution Continuous professional training for Members and Officers where appropriate, for example in Planning and Licensing.
-Decisions and Recommendations from Committee 4 Review of Member's Induction process - to include Member's powers and role as community leaders
+The local code should reflect the requirements to: Officer(s) responsible Source documents/processes/other means that may be used to demonstrate compliance Self-assessment score on how far the Council's current processes and documentation meet the criteria (1-5) Actions to strengthen performance 37) Actively recognise the limits of lawful activity placed on them by, for example, the ultra vires doctrine, but also strive to utilise their powers to the full benefit of their communities Legal and Democratic Services Manager Constitution Monitoring Officer/ S151 Officer Member Protocol Planning Code of Good Practice Member Induction process Standards Code of Conduct 4 Review of Member's Induction process.
+38) Recognise the limits of lawful action and observe both the specific requirements of legislation and the general responsibilities placed on authorities by public law Legal and Democratic Services Manager Circulation of reports prior to going to Committee Monitoring Officer and S151 Officers in post Decisions and Recommendations from Committee 4 Review of Member's Induction 39) Observe all specific legislative requirements placed upon them, as well as the requirements of general law, and in particular to integrate the key principles of good administrative law - rationality, legality and natural justice - into their procedures and decision-making processes Legal and Democratic Services Manager Monitoring Officer's provision Job Description/Specification Statutory provision Article 12 of the Constitution Continuous professional training for Members and Officers where appropriate, for example in Planning and Licensing.
+Decisions and Recommendations from Committee 4 Review of Member's Induction